Abhishek Bansiwal

 Jurisdictions covered

-Mandatory GDPR gaps, retention inconsistencies, missing jurisdictional coverage resolved
+Mandatory disclosure gaps, retention inconsistencies, and jurisdictional coverage remediated

 How the work unfolded